-When an under voltage fault condition occurs, the XRP7724 outputs are shutdown and the UVLO\FAULT\ACTIVE\EVENT interrupt is generated.
-In addition, the host can be informed by forwarding the Low Vcc signal to any GPIO/PSIO (see the Digital I/O section).
+When an under voltage fault condition occurs, the XRP7725 outputs are shut down and the UVLO\FAULT\ACTIVE\EVENT interrupt is generated.
+In addition, the host can be informed by forwarding the Low $V{CC}$ signal to any GPIO/PSIO (see the Digital I/O section).
 This signal transitions when the UVLO fault occurs.
-When coming out of the fault, rising Vcc crossing the UVLO fault level will trigger the UVLO FAULT INACTIVE EVENT interrupt.
+When coming out of the fault, rising $V{CC}$ crossing the UVLO fault level will trigger the UVLO\FAULT\INACTIVE\EVENT interrupt.

-Once UVLO condition clears (Vcc voltage rises Above or TO the user defined UVLO warning level), the Low Vcc signal will transition and the controller will be reset.
+Once the UVLO condition clears ( $V{CC}$ voltage rises above or to the user-defined UVLO warning level), the Low $V{CC}$ signal will transition and the controller will be reset.

-A special attention needs to be paid in the case when Vcc = LDO5 = 4.75V to 5.5V.
+Special attention needs to be paid in the case when $V{CC} = LDO5 = 4.75V$ to 5.5V.
 Since the input voltage ADC resolution is 200mV, the UVLO warning and fault set points are coarse for a 5V input.
-Therefore, setting the warning level at 4.8V and the fault level at 4.6V may result in the outputs not re-enable until a full 5.0V is reached on Vcc.
-Setting the warning level to 4.6v and the fault level at 4.4V would likely make UVLO handing as desired, however, below 4.6V the device has a hardware UVLO on LDO5 to ensure proper shutdown of the internal circuitry of the controller.
-This means the 4.4V UVLO fault level will never occur.
-A special test has been added to ensure that if UVLO FAULT will
+Therefore, setting the warning level at 4.8V and the fault level at 4.6V may result in the outputs not being re-enabled until a full 5.0V is reached on $V{CC}$ .
+Setting the warning level to 4.6V and the fault level at 4.4V would likely make UVLO handling as desired; however, at a fault level below 4.6V the device has hardware UVLO on LDO5 to ensure proper shutdown of the internal circuitry of the controller.
+This means the 4.4V UVLO fault level may never occur.